-- In one of two audits reviewed, the engagement team performed procedures to determine whether or not matters were critical audit matters but did not include in those procedures certain matters that were communicated, or required to be communicated, to the issuer's audit committee and that related to accounts or disclosures that were material to the financial statements.
-In this instance, the firm was non-compliant with AS 3101, The Auditor's Report on an Audit of Financial Statements When the Auditor Expresses an Unqualified Opinion.
-This instance of non-compliance does not necessarily mean that other critical audit matters should have been communicated in the auditor's report. - In one of two audits reviewed, the firm's report on Form AP contained inaccurate information related to the participation in the audit by an other accounting firm.
-In this instance, the firm was non-compliant with PCAOB Rule 3211, Auditor Reporting of Certain Audit Participants.
+- In the two audits reviewed, the engagement team performed procedures to determine whether or not matters were critical audit matters but did not include in those procedures one or more matters that were communicated to the issuer's audit committee and that related to accounts or disclosures that were material to the financial statements.
+In these instances, the firm was non-compliant with AS 3101, The Auditor's Report on an Audit of Financial Statements When the Auditor Expresses an Unqualified Opinion.
+These instances of non-compliance do not necessarily mean that other critical audit matters should have been communicated in the auditor's report. - In one audit, the firm did not file its report on Form AP by the relevant deadline.
+In addition, the firm's report on Form AP omitted information related to the participation in the audit by an other accounting firm.
+In these instances, the firm was non-compliant with PCAOB Rule 3211, Auditor Reporting of Certain Audit Participants.